tomzx/blog.tomrochette.com-content/weekly-readings/2024/06-23/article.md

 [Working with AI: Two paths to prompting](https://www.oneusefulthing.org/p/working-with-ai-two-paths-to-prompting)
 > Structured Prompting is about turning the AI into a tool that does a single task well in a way that is repeatable and adapts to its user.

 Structured prompts are very powerful.
 Once you start using a LLM regularly you'll frequently have the same type of requests which will nicely lead you to collect those statements (prompts) so that you can simply copy/paste them and adapt them to your new use case.
 I think that being able to share, easily edit, and observe how others use your structured prompts can help you improve them.
-I've personally found that reading other people's prompt enabled me to broaden my capabilities and the breadth of my thinking.
+I've personally found that reading other people's prompts enabled me to broaden my capabilities and the breadth of my thinking.

 [LLM prompting guide](https://huggingface.co/docs/transformers/main/en/tasks/prompting)
 Tips: